flub78/ANdroidImc/README.md

 Section "Les widgets lesplus simples"

-This app compute your body mass index (BMI) orIMC in French.
+This app compute your body mass index (BMI) or IMC in French.